 Continue reading about canonical URLs

-The requirements described in this section all explain content relationships to search engines.
+The requirements described in this section applies to websites that do international SEO.

 For a website that’s available in multiple languages and/or regions, be sure to use the